 Pretrial Intervention Programs

-Need a marijuana possession lawyer for a Hillsborough County marijuana citation?
+Need a marijuana citation lawyer for a Hillsborough County?

 “Just a ticket” can sometimes be more serious.
 Find a criminal defense lawyer who can reduce the penalties you receive.
 Dean Tsourakis is an experienced criminal defense and drug possession lawyer in Hillsborough, Clearwater, and the Tampa Bay area who can represent your case.